andrwcrr/Andrews-Vanilla-Modpack/README.md

    </ul>
 </details>
 <h2 id="why-should-you-use-this-modpack-">Why should you use this modpack?</h2>
-<p>If you are my friend then you should use this because I made this for you.
-Otherwise, if this combination of mods and features suits your needs I am happy to share this modpack with you.
-Note that this modpack does not support all OptiFine features.
-If that is what you are after then look no further than one of <a href="https://modrinth.com/user/Devin">Devin</a>&#39;s modpacks <a href="https://modrinth.com/modpack/additive">Additive</a>.</p>
+<p>If you are my friend, then you should use this because I made this for you.
+Otherwise, if this combination of mods and features suits your needs, I am happy to share this modpack with you.
+Please note that this modpack does not support all OptiFine features.
+If that is what you are after, then look no further than one of <a href="https://modrinth.com/user/Devin">Devin</a>&#39;s modpacks, <a href="https://modrinth.com/modpack/additive">Additive</a>.</p>
 <h2 id="credits">Credits</h2>
 <ul>
    <li><a href="https://modrinth.com/user/HyperSoop">HyperSoop</a> - A very slightly edited version of their <a href="https://modrinth.com/modpack/sop">Simply Optimized</a> modpack is used to provide the performance improvements in this modpack.</li>